reddragon/blog.gaurav.ai/source/_posts/2016-01-10-writing-a-lisp-interpreter-in-go-for-an-ios-app.markdown

     return chars.replace('(', ' ( ').replace(')', ' ) ').split()
 {% endcodeblock %}

 Essentially, what this does is to handle white-space (somewhat).
 It basically adds spaces around the brackets, and then splits the expression on white-space.
-This doesn't work when other operators aren't separated by space properly, like $($$\+1$ $2)$ would be converted to $($ $\+1$ $2$ $)$. '$\+1$' would be considered one token.

 We need to do the replacement for all operators, but otherwise it works well, because LISP is simple enough that attaching types to tokens (and erroring out, if required) can be done at the time of parsing.
-The recurrent theme in the design of the interpreter, is to be lazy and push the harder problems to the next layer.
+The recurrent theme in the design of this interpreter, is to be lazy and push the harder problems to the next layer.

-{% codeblock foo.go %}
+{% codeblock tokenizer.go %}
-Add non-embarassing code.
+func tokenize(exp string) []string {
+	return strings.Fields(
+		strings.Replace(strings.Replace(exp, "(", " ( ", -1), ")", " ) ", -1),
+	)
+}
 {% endcodeblock %}

 ## Constructing an AST